apalache-mc/apalache/docs/src/adr/009adr-outputs.md

 All such optional flags should default to `false`.

 ## 2. Output directory and run directories
-Apalache should define an `OUTPUT_DIR` value, which defines the location of all outputs produced by Apalache.
-If unspecified, this value should default to the directory, in which the primary specification is located during each run, but it should be possible to designate a fixed location, e.g. `<HOME>/apalache-out/`.
+Apalache should define an `output-dir` parameter, which defines the location of all outputs produced by Apalache.
+If unspecified, this value should default to the working directory, during each run, but it should be possible to designate a fixed location, e.g. `<HOME>/apalache-out/`.

-Each run should produce a subdirectory in `OUTPUT_DIR`, with the following name:
+Each run should produce a subdirectory in `output-dir`, with the following name:
 ```
-<DATE>_<TIME>
+<DATE>T<TIME>
 ```

 based on the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.